 Not every 1p tent is looking to check the same boxes.
 There are loads of niches within the one-man market, and each category has a different tent at the top of the charts.
 Whether you want to shed weight at all costs, set up in a hurry, or find room to relax on a rainy morning, there’s a tent out there perfect for your next trip.

 Chances are, that tent is on our list.
-We covered one-man tents suitable for queens and 1p tents weaponized for speed.
+We covered one person tents suitable for queens and 1p tents weaponised for speed.
 This buying guide will look across the entire market to highlight the best solo tents for adventures of all sizes.

 Read on and imagine where you want your next shelter to take you to find the best one-man tents for the next time you’re ready to sleep outside.